digital-blueprint/handbook/docs/frontend/dev/ui_guideline.md

 If you have an endless scroll, you can also show up a `select all` button as it was done in the Nextcloudfilepicker Webcomponent.

 If you have row action buttons you can distinguish between: selecting a row and connect these rows with a button or you can create a call to actions column in the last column of the table.
-Here can row action buttons placed.
+The row action buttons can placed there.
 E.g.: Open the row in Detail, edit a row, delete a row...

-The table footer only appears if you have pagination.
-In these section, the pagionation, the next/prev/last/first buttons and the actual page is shown.
+The table footer only appears if you have pagination enabled.
+In this section, the pagination, the next/prev/last/first buttons and the actual page is shown.
 This footer appears sticky in the table on mobile devices.

 We are using [tabulator](http://tabulator.info/) for building our tables.